-- If the student has attempted 0-21 hours, they must maintain a 1.5 GPA - If the student has attempted 22-32 hours, they must maintain a 1.75 GPA - If the student has attempted 33 or more hours, they must maintain a 2.0 GPA.
-GPA requirements for short-term certificate (24-29 credit hours) students - If the student has attempted 0-12 hours, they must maintain a 1.5 GPA. - If the student has attempted 13 or more hours, they must maintain a 2.0 GPA.
+- If the student has attempted 0-21 hours, the student must maintain a 1.5 GPA. - If the student has attempted 22-32 hours, the student must maintain a 1.75 GPA - If the student has attempted 33 or more hours, the student must maintain a 2.0 GPA.
+GPA requirements for shortterm certificate (24-29 credit hours) students - If the student has attempted 0-12 hours, the student must maintain a 1.5 GPA. - If the student has attempted 13 or more hours, the student must maintain a 2.0 GPA.

-Quantitative - Pace of Progression Requirement (PACE): All credit hours attempted by the student will be calculated in the completion rate which includes: Transfer courses accepted by the institution, developmental coursework, incompletes, periods where academic bankruptcy was applied, and forgiven courses.
+Quantitative - Pace of Progression Requirement (PACE): All credit hours attempted by the student will be calculated in the completion rate which includes the following: Transfer courses accepted by the institution, developmental coursework, incompletes, periods where academic bankruptcy was applied, and forgiven courses.